Jesus Christ Superstar: Films

 A film adaptation of Jesus Christ Superstar was released in 1973.
 The film, directed by Norman Jewison, was shot in Israel and other Middle Eastern locations.
 Ted Neeley, Carl Anderson and Yvonne Elliman were each nominated for a Golden Globe Award for their portrayals of Jesus, Judas and Mary Magdalene, respectively.
 Bob Bingham (Caiaphas) and Barry Dennen (Pilate) also reprised their roles.
 A new song, called "Then We Are Decided" and phrased as a dialogue between Caiaphas and Annas, was written for this adaptation.

-A second adaptation was filmed in 1999, and released around the world on video in 2000 and 2001.
+A second adaptation was filmed in 1999 and released around the world on video in 2000 and 2001.
 It starred Glenn Carter as Jesus, Jérôme Pradon as Judas, Reneé Castle as Mary Magdalene, and Rik Mayall as Herod, and was directed by Gale Edwards and Nick Morris.
 It was released on video in the UK in October 2000.
 In the U.S. it was released on VHS and DVD in March 2001, and aired on PBS's Great Performances series in April 2001.
 It won the International Emmy Award for Best Performing Arts Film in November 2001.
 The style of the film is more like the stage version than the location-based 1973 adaptation, and it used many of the ideas from the 1996–1999 UK production.

+A third adaptation was filmed during the 2012 UK arena tour over two nights at the National Indoor Arena in Birmingham, England and released on DVD, with constuming and set production reimagined for a contemporary setting.
+The production starred Ben Forster as Jesus, Tim Minchin as Judas, Melanie C as Mary Magdalene and Chris Moyles as King Herod.
+Lloyd Webber stated, "The funny thing is that Jesus Christ Superstar [as a rock concert] is what we actually intended it to be.
+When it is done in a conventional proscenium theatre production it feels shoe-horned in.
+That is why I wanted to do this."